The Best Neighborhoods in Fort Lauderdale

 You’ve most likely seen the neighborhood section in our Fort Lauderdale City Guide.

-This list, along with our “Best Suburbs in Fort Lauderdale,” “The Best Up and Coming Neighborhoods in Fort Lauderdale” and our “Best Neighborhoods for Families” lists are more in-depth guides examining what it’s like living in each of these areas.
-We include links to popular destinations along with available houses for sale and apartments for rent (oh, and by way of introduction, we’re Bellhops—movers in Fort Lauderdale and throughout the country).
+This list is more in-depth guide examining what it’s like living in each of these areas.
+We include links to popular destinations along with available houses for sale and apartments for rent (oh, and by way of introduction, we’re Bellhops—Fort Lauderdale movers and throughout the country).

 Fort Lauderdale has a program for recognizing official neighborhoods, unlike many cities.
 It’s called the Neighborhood Organization Recognition Program.
 In it, more than 60 neighborhoods have received official recognition from the city.
 Why does this matter to you?
 It helps the city offer more robust info on the neighborhoods within the area.